Adis Hasečić: Later career

 After the relegation of Waterloo to the Second Division, he signed with league rivals Scarborough SC in 2016.
 In his debut season with Scarborough, he finished as the club's top goal scorer with 11 goals.
-He returned to Waterloo Region when the club was promoted back to the First Division in 2017.
+He returned to the Waterloo Region when the club was promoted to the league's first division in 2017.
 The 2018 season would mark his sixth season with the Waterloo organization, and he would assist the club in securing a playoff berth by finishing third.
-They defeated the Serbs in the quarterfinals but were eliminated in the semifinals to FC Vorkuta in a penalty shootout.
+They defeated the Serbs in the quarterfinals but were eliminated in the semifinals by Vorkuta in a penalty shootout.

 He returned for his seventh and final season with Waterloo in the 2019 season.
+Hasečić would help Waterloo secure a playoff berth by finishing fourth in the division.
+Their opponents in the quarterfinal round were the Serbs, with Waterloo advancing after defeating them in a penalty shootout.
+Waterloo's playoff journey would conclude in the following round after a defeat to Ukraine United.

 In 2022, he returned to Europe to play in the German Verbandsliga Hessen-Süd with SV der Bosnier.
 In his debut season in the Verbandsliga, he appeared in 5 matches and recorded 4 goals.
+He re-signed for his third season with Bosnier in 2023 and was appointed the team captain.